Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): In-lab characterization

 \rev{Figure~\ref{fig:PL_SV} shows the singular values computed for each SVD mode.
 Interestingly, the singular values for most of the SVD modes in the f/8 and f/11.7 cases are higher than those in the other cases.
 This indicates that the modes generated in the f/8 and f/11.7 cases are more prominently represented in the data compared to the other cases.
 As a result, f/8 and f/11.7 might be better suited for the system, as they capture more of the data's variance and provide a more accurate representation.}

 {}

 \rev{We can also deduce} from the graph that the matrix conditioning number --- defined as the ratio of the largest singular value to the smallest singular value --- increases with the focal ratio.
-This indicates that the stability of the inversion diminishes as we progressively introduce fewer "genuine" input modes (or as the f-ratio increases).
-Among these modes at high f-ratio, some are authentic modes observed by the PL, while others merely constitute noise, as discussed below.

-\rev{This modal study is a stepping stone towards a linear representation of the PL, and will be used in the future to investigate image reconstruction using the PL.}
+This indicates that the stability of the inversion diminishes as we progressively introduce fewer “genuine” input modes (or as the f-ratio increases).
+Among these modes at high f-ratio, some are authentic modes observed by the PL, while others merely constitute noise, as is discussed below. \rev{This modal study is a stepping stone toward a linear representation of the PL, and will be used in the future to investigate image reconstruction using the PL.}